ismaelpessa/PyMUSE/docs/tutorial.rst

     cube.determinate_seeing_from_white(x_center,y_center,halfsize)
 Will allow  you to estimate the seeing using the white image.
-The user must insert as the input the xy coordinates in spaxel space of a nearly puntual source expanded by the seeing.
+The user must insert as the input the xy coordinates in spaxel space of a nearly point source expanded by the seeing.
 The method will fit a 2D gaussian to the bright profile and will associate the FWHM of the profile with the seeing.
 The halfsize parameter  indicates the radius size in spaxels of the source that will be fited.